422UR4H/Boardcamp_Java_API/README.md

 DB_PASSWORD=postgres # database password
 ```

-A local database or an deployed database can be used.
+A local database or a deployed database can be used.

 Finally, run in your favorite IDE: